 Senior Secondary

-In Years 11 and 12, student can choose General/ATAR or Applied pathways.
+In Years 11 and 12, student can choose General/ATAR or Certificate pathways.

 Visual Art students have opportunities to construct knowledge and communicate personal